-Construct on The initial value can be a single value of any type on a pair of '''
+Construct an mpg_class (The initial value can be a single value of any type or a pair of '''

 Construct an mpq_class.
 The initial value can be a single value of any type, or a pair of integers (mpz_class or standard C++ integer types) representing a fraction, except that long long and long double are not supported.
 For example,